Troy Niklas

-Troy Niklas (born September 18, 1992) is an American former professional football tight end who played four seasons in the National Football League (NFL), all with the Arizona Cardinals.
+Troy Niklas (born September 18, 1992) is an American former professional football player who was a tight end for four seasons in the National Football League (NFL), all with the Arizona Cardinals.
 He played college football for the Notre Dame Fighting Irish and was selected by the Cardinals in the second round of the 2014 NFL draft.

 Early life

 Niklas attended Servite High School in Anaheim, California.
 He was a two-way standout as both an offensive and defensive lineman.
 He helped lead Servite to 14–1 record in 2010, a second straight CIF Southern Section Pac-5 Division title and runner-up in state playoffs.
 He was named the Los Angeles Times lineman of the year as a senior in 2010.

 Also a standout athlete, Niklas was one of the state's top performers in the discus throw (top throw of 54.10 meters as a senior).

 Considered a four-star recruit by Rivals.com, he was rated the 24th-best offensive tackle prospect in the nation.
 He accepted a scholarship from Notre Dame over offers from Stanford and USC.